supravad1981-spec/student-assistant/README.md

 # 🚀 Smart AI Student Productivity Assistant

+## 🔄 Update
+This project has been enhanced with AI (Google Gemini API) after initial submission to improve smart decision-making capabilities.

 ## 📌 Overview
 This project is an AI-powered Smart Student Assistant designed to help students generate optimized study plans based on available time, subjects, and priorities.
 It uses intelligent decision-making and Google Gemini API to provide dynamic and practical study strategies.